FuzionView/FV-Docs/source/ticketviewer.rst

 ----------

 The Ticket Info window offers several **Download Options**:
  * The default **File Type** is GeoJSON.
-Click the arrow to select one of the other file types: Shapefile or GeoPackage.
+Click the arrow to select Shapefile or GeoPackage.
  * Select one of the other options to open Points, Polygons, or Lines data in a new window.

 .. figure:: /_static/Downloads.png